-The 2005 Atlantic hurricane season was unprecedented.
-The hurricane season was longer than normal, and there were many more storms.
+The 2005 Atlantic hurricane season was amazing.
+The hurricane season was longer than normal and there were many more storms.
 The damage from the storms was the greatest in history.
 The total cost was estimated at more than $128 billion.
 There were more than 2,280 deaths.

 Flooding in New Orleans after Hurricane Katrina caused the levees to break.
 Water poured into the city.